 You can also get this case for the 11-inch iPad Pro from the link below.

-This is one of the most affordable options for the 11-inch iPad Pro, but it’s not available for the 12.9-inch model yet.
+This is one of the most affordable options for the 11-inch iPad Pro.
 There’s a polyurethane cover, finished in a variety of different colors or designs, with a minimal polycarbonate shell inside that holds your iPad Pro securely in place.
 The Bluetooth keyboard attaches magnetically, so you can remove it and still use the case if you want to.
 The keyboard is hard plastic with scissor switches which make it reasonably comfortable to type on.
 You can prop your iPad in a couple of different positions.
 There’s also an elastic pocket on the cover for your Apple Pencil.
 The keyboard inevitably adds some weight and will need to be charged up from time to time, but overall this is good value for the money.